wermos/website/lessons/mathematics-physics-for-computer-graphics/geometry/row-major-vs-column-major-vector.md

       0,   0,   0,  1};
 ```

-Again, that doesn't give you a particular indication of which "mathematical" convention you use.
-You are just storing 16 coefficients in memory in different ways and that's perfectly fine as long as you know what that way is, so that you can access them appropriately later on.
-Now keep in mind that a vector multiplied by a matrix should give you the same vector whether you use a row- or column- mathematical notation.
-Thus what's important really is that you multiply the (x,y,z) coordinates of your vector by the right coefficients from the matrix, which requires the knowledge of how "you" have decided to store the matrix coefficient in memory:
+None of these choices give you an indication of which "mathematical" **row/column vector convention** you use.
+You are just storing 16 coefficients in memory in different ways and that's perfectly fine as long as you know what that way is so that you can access them appropriately later on.
+Now keep in mind that a vector multiplied by a matrix should give you the same vector whether you use a row- or column-mathematical notation.
+Thus what's important is that you multiply the (x,y,z) coordinates of your vector by the right coefficients from the matrix, which requires the knowledge of how "you" have decided to store the matrix coefficient in memory:

 ```
 Vector3 vecMatMult (